sigfredonin/react-app-princeps-puzzle/README.md

         self.reset()
         self.presses(buttonIndices)
 ```
-Whereas the implementation above clearely mimics the circuit logic, this second implementation uses a binary representation of the lights.
+Whereas the implementation above clearly mimics the circuit logic, this second implementation uses a binary representation of the lights.
 This algorithm is more suitable for a very low end microcontroller, such as the PIC16F54.

 The instance variable *lights* holds the state of the lights; a '1' bit represents an ON light, a '0' bit represents an OFF light.
 The lights are arranged left-to-right with the leftmost light represented by the high order bit and the rightmost by the low order bit.